7 Popular K-drama Filming Locations You Can Actually Visit In South Korea

 Featured in: Lovestruck in the City, Run On, Do Do Sol Sol La La Sol, More Than Friends, Do You Like Brahms, Find Me In Your Memory, The Beauty Inside, Goblin, Misaeng

 Fancy a walk with your special someone through a stonewall that is part of a palace, with tall trees and roads covered with dried leaves, especially during autumn?
 If yes, head straight to Deoksugung Palace Walkway in Sejongdaero, Jung-gu.
-One of the most well-known K-drama locations, it is an extremely popular choice for shoots, especially for the creators of many Korean TV shows.
+One of the most well-known K-drama filming locations in the country, it is an extremely popular choice for shoots, especially for the creators of many Korean TV shows.
 Some of the famous tourist attractions nearby include the Seoul Museum of Art, Jeongdong Theatre and The Salvation Army Museum of History.

 The characters Seo Do-jae (Lee Min-ki) and Han Se-gye (Seo Hyun-jin) from The Beauty Inside are seen taking a stroll through this pathway on their first date.